• Link to Facebook

 • Faster access to rehabilitation services

-• Reduced need to file health insurance claims
+• Reduced the need to file health insurance claims

 • Lower chance of collections or credit hits